Asian Noodle Salad

-- 1 packages linguine noodles, cooked, rinsed, and cooled
+- 1 package linguine noodles, cooked, rinsed, and cooled

-- 1 orange bell pepper, sliced thin (if available)
+- 1 medium orange bell pepper, sliced thin (if available)

 - 3 sliced scallions